 Set out the reasons for your comments

 - Your letter or e-mail should state clearly the points you wish to make about an application.
-You can support a planning application as well as object to it.
+You can object to or support a planning application.

 - Stick to planning matters and don’t refer to non-planning issues as these will undermine your case.

-- Remember that all comments submitted are open to public view – Tewkesbury Borough Council usually redacts any names and other personal details from comments so your privacy in making comments is assured
+- All comments submitted are open to public view – Tewkesbury Borough Council redacts any names and other personal details from comments so your privacy in making comments is assured

 Valid reasons for comment

-Comments that are clear, concise and accurate stand more chance of being accepted than those that are not.
+Clear, concise and accurate comments stand more chance of being accepted than those that are not.
 When planning applications are considered, the following matters can all be relevant.
 These are sometimes referred to as ‘material planning considerations’:

-- Central government policy and guidance – Acts, Circulars, Planning Policy Guidance Notes (PPGs) etc.
+- Central government policy and guidance – Acts, Circulars, Planning Policy Guidance Notes (PPGs) etc; for example, Tewkesbury Borough Council’s Local Plan 2011-2031

-- Adopted supplementary guidance – for example. village design statements, conservation area appraisals, car parking standards.
+- Adopted supplementary guidance – for example. village design statements, conservation area appraisals, car parking standards, including the Dumbleton Conservation Area character statement

 - Effects on an area – this includes the character of an area, availability of infrastructure, density, over-development, layout, position, design and external appearance of buildings and landscaping